raketa-best/raketa-market-web/README.md

 ## Technology stack

-This is a simple Progressive Web Application (PWA) is a technology that allows installing a website on a smartphone as an application.
+- This is a simple Progressive Web Application (PWA) is a technology that allows installing a website on a smartphone as an application

-The application prototype is developed in Figma.
+- The application prototype is developed in Figma
-The code is written in TypeScript, CSS, HTML.
+- The code is written in TypeScript, CSS, HTML
-The website layout is responsive, utilizing Grid and Flex.
+- The website layout is responsive, utilizing Grid and Flex

-Implemented internationalization interface (i18n).
+- Implemented internationalization interface (i18n)

-The project is written in React using the create-react-app packages.
-Separately used by babel to compile less files.
+- The project is written in React using the create-react-app packages.
+Separately used by babel to compile less files

 ## Getting Started with Create React App